Vigneswaran-commits/EethalView/README.md

 # EethalView
-EethalView is a 3D CAE viewer to read and visualize Nastran OP2 Finite Element Model and STL files.
+EethalView is a 3D CAE viewer to read and visualize Nastran OP2 Finite Element Model (Binary) and STL (ASCII) files.
 It is developed using C++, OpenGl, and Wxwidgets.

-Eethal Viewer features in-built 2D plotter and enables you to export the node coordinates, element connectivity and the result data to a text file.
+Eethal Viewer features in-built 2D plotter and enables you to export the node coordinates, element connectivity and the results data from Binary OP2 file to multiple ASCII text files.

 OPERATING SYSTEM :